SRP-AM/SRP_AM_Prediction_Challenge/File Return Folder/README.md

 # File Return Folder
 ## Submission Instructions
+Please fill out the files in this folder for final submission.
+Submissions must be returned in a .zip folder titled \<principal contact last name\>_srpam_challenge.zip".
+This should be sent to nycza@ornl.gov with the subject line "SRP AM Challenge."
+Any questions or concerns for challenge submission can be raised in the [discussions](https://github.com/SRP-AM/SRP_AM_Prediction_Challenge/discussions) tab, or emailed to nycza@ornl.gov.

 ## Challenge Return Files
-The following challenge return files are required for final evaluation.
+The following challenge return files are *required* for final evaluation.
 Files must be returned in the following format for evaluation and inclusion in the final challenge results.

 #### Participant Questionaire